adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-blogging.md

 git checkout blogging-intro-finish
 ```

 ## Creating a blog with Jekyll

 A blog wouldn’t be complete without articles of some kind.
 Fortunately, Jekyll makes it easy to manage your blog posts.
 In this lesson we will explain the conventions for Jekyll posts and how to display them on your site.
-Read more on posts [on Jekyll's official site](https://jekyllrb.com/docs/posts/).
+Read more on posts <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/posts/">on Jekyll's official site</a>.

 ### Conventions for blog posts